 A U.S. citizen, lawful permanent resident, or prospective U.S. employer must file a petition with U.S. Citizenship and Immigration Services before you can immigrate.
 To learn more about the different visa categories available, please visit our Directory of Visa Categories.
 Follow the steps located on the Immigrant Visa Process page to begin applying for an immigrant visa.

 Once your petition has been approved and you have an interview date, you will come to the U.S. Consulate for your interview.
-Please review the questions below for more information related to the interview process.
+Please review the links above for more information related to the interview process.
 For information about how to prepare for your interview in Nigeria and other Frequently Asked Questions, click here.